GMoncrieff/hyper-iap/README.md

 </div>

 ## Description
-This package is intented for running deep learning classifiers on hyperspectral data for mapping invasive alien plants.
-Models are pretrained on noisy land cover label data and then fine-tuned using point labels.
-The package is designed to be suffiently general that any geospatial classification problem with point labels or raster can be handled.
+This package is intended for running deep learning classifiers on hyperspectral data for mapping invasive alien plants.
+Models are pretrained using self-supervision and/or noisy land cover label data and then fine-tuned using point labels.

 **Currently this package is under heavy development**